Unpaid Overtime for Home Health and LVN Nurses in Texas

 - Misclassifying employees as “exempt” from overtime pay

-In the healthcare industry, many home health workers and other nursing staff are considered “non-exempt” employees who are therefore entitled to time-and-a-half for every hour worked in excess of 40 hours in one week.
-This includes:
+In the healthcare industry, many home health workers and other nursing staff are considered “non-exempt” employees who are therefore entitled to time-and-a-half for all hours worked over 40 hours in one week.
+This includes the following.

 - Nurses and workers who are paid an hourly wage (some exclusions may apply)